Sadikisa/Customer_relationship_management/README.md

 # Customer_relationship_management
-A django-based full-stack customer relationship management system  with html css.
+A django-based full-stack customer relationship management system  with user Sign_in and Log_in informations. apart from django css and html where used.